Writing A Design Brief

 Websites like Canva are great for unleashing your creativity but seldom allow the control required for commercial print.
 If you choose to use these applications, we request sending us a Print Ready PDF ensuring you have checked the bleed and margins.
 Canva guidance can be found on their website: https://www.canva.com/help/margins-bleed-crop-marks/ if you require edits to your file, we would require you to share the Canva link to sales@sm1print.co.uk

-Bleed & Trim Marks
+Bleed & Crop/Trim Marks

 Fonts